smallbot3000/the_Dawn_of_Tomorrow/README.md

 1. Using the "Extensions" tab, download the "Fountain Workshop" extension
 ### How to Commit to The Repo
 1. Wheen you are done with your changes or additions to the repository, go to the "Sorce Control" tab
-2. Click the blue "Commit"  button, and then
+2. Click the blue "Commit"  button, and then "all" (or the comparible button)
+3. Describe the chamges made, with the first line of texty being your "title" and all below being your additional description if needed.
+4. When finished, click the "Accept Commit Message" check mark button on the right side.